 Take the quite famous “McPick” promotion, for example.
 The McDonald’s promotion consisted of an offer that gave each customer the opportunity to get any two classic burgers for $5 only.
 This looks like just another attractive promotion that includes a certain discount (as with coupons and such).

 The main idea behind these kinds of promotions seems quite reasonable at first: lowering the effective price to match the lower WTP of an additional customer group and therefore, increase the potential customer base for the period of time the promotion is launched.
 What this assumption misses, however, is to take a closer look at the potential qualitative effects of such an offer on current (and future!) purchase decisions.

-To better understand that, we have to forget about the “McPick” promotion for a moment and answer the following question: let’s suppose you want to buy two burgers.
-Which ones would you choose?
+To better understand that, we have to forget about the “McPick” promotion for a moment and answer the following question: let’s suppose someone wants to buy two burgers.
+Which ones would he choose?
 Stupid question, right?
-Obviously, you would go for the two burgers you like most!
+Obviously, he would go for the two burgers he likes most!

 So, the promotion is not only another way of giving some discount to adapt to the lower WTP of certain customer segments.
 It does dramatically alter the original decision process itself.
 Beyond weakening price acceptance for the future, this promotion shifts decision-making attention from the product (“buy the ones you like most”) to the price (“buy the most expensive ones”), and also induces a higher price awareness.
 After checking the single prices, customers do not only buy different burgers for different reasons but leave the restaurant with a greater price awareness than they had before.

 Whether this is good or bad depends on the pricing strategy of the company.
 Certainly, there are cases that positively affect the shift of decision attention away from the price and toward the product.
 You can find one example here.
 Check out Prof. Dr. Florian Bauer’s post and the discussion around it: